ludicdrive/cluster-tamer/README.md

-# 📊 Cluster Tamer
+# 📊 Transparent Kube

-Cluster-Tamer is a monitoring and observability stack for Kubernetes, bundling open-source tools into an integrated umbrella Helm chart for metrics, logs, traces, and costs within a single source of truth (Grafana).
+Transparent-Kube is a monitoring and observability stack for Kubernetes, bundling open-source tools into an integrated umbrella Helm chart for metrics, logs, traces, and costs within a single source of truth (Grafana).
 Key components include Kube-Prometheus-Stack for core monitoring, Grafana Loki for log aggregation, Grafana Tempo for distributed tracing, OpenCost for cost analysis, and Alertsnitch for alert history.
 Features include an Alert-History Dashboard correlating alerts with Flux deployment events, GitOps correlation showing reconciliations in alert timelines, trace-to-metrics for service graphs, SSL monitoring, and cost-aware alerting.
 Installation requires Kubernetes, Helm 3.x, and optionally Flux CD.

 ## 🏗 Architecture & Components